swiperthefox/nested-custum-component/README.md

     <greeter:greeter user="{{ name }}" />

-Didn't get the right value for `name`, because the bindingContext is not established yet when the `greeter` element is created.
+didn't get the right value for `name`, because the bindingContext for the `login` component is not created yet when the `greeter` element is created.

+## More Unexpected Behaviors
+If we put the app to background, then bring it back, the text displayed becomes:

+    Welcome to [object object]
+    Hello, [object object]

+Here is the related code for the "welcome" message:

+    export function onload(args) {
+        console.log('login "onload" is called')
+        let container = args.object
+        container.bindingContext = {
+            loginMessage: `Welcome to ${container.appName}`,
+            name: "test user"
+        }
+        console.log("login's appName property (after bindingContext change):", container.appName) // {}??
+    }

+After assigned a new value to the `container`'s bindingContext, the value of `container.appName` changed to `{}`.
+When we bring the app back from background, `onload` is called again, but now `container.appName` has lost it original value.